hueristiq/xnotifi3r/README.md

   signotifi3r [OPTIONS]

 OPTIONS:
-  -d, --data        file path to read data from
+  -d, --data            file path to read data from -p, --platform        platform to send notification to -i, --id              id to send the notification to
 ```

 ## Contribution